RobinLWilson/Project_4/README.md

 Modeling Results After Each Optimization:
 <img width="736" alt="image" src="https://github.com/RobinLWilson/Project_4/assets/139357402/738b50e3-6298-41bb-9f94-6427b8863ee4">

-### 4. Recommendations
-Recommendations: Provide actionable recommendations for reducing attrition based on the insights gained.
-Dependencies
-List any dependencies or software required to run the code and reproduce the analysis.
-Include versions to ensure compatibility.

-Develop predictive models to forecast potential attrition based on historical data.
-This will assist in proactively addressing issues and implementing retention strategies.

-### 5. Future Research
+### 4. Recommendations and Future Research
 This report presents a comprehensive analysis of key employee-related features within our dataset, utilizing chi-square statistics and associated p-values to establish statistical significance.
-The following features have demonstrated notable statistical associations:
+The following features have demonstrated notable statistical associations and should be researched further:

 - EnvironmentSatisfaction
 - JobSatisfaction